 The Zebediela Nickel Project extends over three separate adjacent prospecting rights in the Limpopo Province of South Africa.
-All three rights are held by Lesego Platinum Uitloop (Pty) Ltd, which in turn is 100% owned by Umnex Minerals Limpopo (Pty) Ltd.
+All three rights are held by Lesego Platinum Uitloop (Pty) Ltd (LPU), which in turn is 100% owned by Umnex Minerals Limpopo (Pty) Ltd. URU Metals' 74.82% subsidiary, Zeb Nickel Company (Pty) Ltd, owns 74% of Umnex Minerals Limpopo (Pty) Ltd.

-A mining right application has been submitted to the DMRE which consolidates the rights into a single right and, once awarded, will grant Lesego Platinum Uitloop (Pty) Ltd the right to mine nickel, copper, cobalt, platinum group metals, chrome and other metals and minerals for 30 years.
+A mining right application has been submitted to, and accepted by, the DMRE which consolidates the rights into a single right and, once awarded, will grant Lesego Platinum Uitloop (Pty) Ltd the right to mine nickel, copper, cobalt, platinum group metals, chrome and other metals and minerals for 30 years.
+Upon awarding of the Mining Right, in compliance with South African Mineral Right regulations, an employee share ownership plan will own 5% of LPU, and Uitloop Communities NPC (a non-profit company), a broad-based community ownership scheme, will own 5% of LPU.